 With his photographic frescoes, Levy has built on an ancient medium to create a mythology of his own past, both real and imaginary.
 But the past isn’t fixed…it’s “not where you left it.”
 Levy’s artwork plays with the irony of impermanence: while the fresco is meant to remain on the wall of the villa for future generations, Levy’s frescoes are moveable…as though, when leaving a villa, he carried away pieces of the walls…taking with him some of his past…

-The actual images are contemporary…all photographed by Levy…sometimes friends or relatives (or even Levy himself), sometimes actors play-acting the subjects of ancient frescoes…as though they were cousins posing as Adam and Eve, or a tattooed neighbor as an odalisque, a brother as a satyr.
+The actual images are contemporary…all photographed by Levy…sometimes friends or relatives (or even Levy himself), sometimes actors play-acting the subjects of ancient frescoes…cousins posing as Adam and Eve, a tattooed neighbor as an odalisque, or a brother as a satyr.
 These are all people and things close to Levy…tinged with some irony.
 A grocery store label can be seen on one of Adam’s apples.

 The process: Levy photographs his subjects, and then, with the use of multiple printers, prints and transfers the images to wet plaster…sometimes adding touches of tone or color with pastels or pencils.
 It’s a unique process that the artist has invented.

 The eventual image is influenced not only by the artist, but also partially dictated by the printer, the computer software, the transfer medium, and finally the surface of the plaster itself…silent partners in the outcome…all of them affecting the look of the final fresco.
 This “group” replaces the ancient fresco painter and his apprentices.
 The contemporary artist relinquishing partial control to the printer and the plaster.